From Beyoncé to Debussy, Yannick Nézet-Séguin shares music that inspires him

 At the Grammys, [Beyoncé] also in her speech, thanked the queer community in general.
 And there was something about giving space, giving the voice to a certain community while herself not necessarily belonging to [it].
 I relate to this also – obviously myself as a gay man, that really is close to home.
 But also I think [of] better ways of being a leader, what it means in classical music, in my field.
 How can I be a better leader? ...
 I want to be the leader who makes space for others and other communities to shine and to be rediscovered and to have their own space.
 And that's really what I've been doing, whether at the Philadelphia Orchestra, the Met and even the Orchestre Métropolitain and shining a light on other communities and artists.
 Beyoncé, she's at the top of the world at the moment ... and she's using this to raise awareness to other people.
 And I, of course, respect and admire [her] and that's something that really resonates deeply with me.

-"Zur Rosenzeit," by Renée Fleming and Yannick Nézet-Séguin (from the album, Voice of Nature: The Anthropocene)
+"Zur Rosenzeit," by Edvard Grieg, (performed by Renée Fleming and Yannick Nézet-Séguin, from the album, Voice of Nature: The Anthropocene)

 [Renée Fleming] is larger than life. ...
 One of the first recordings I bought as a CD was her Schubert set of songs with Christoph Eschenbach, former music director of the Philadelphia Orchestra, as it happens, but on the piano, and I remember buying this for Christmas present to my mother.
 And when Renée, many decades later, after we collaborated on stage many times in opera and in [the symphony], she was my first soloist here in Philadelphia for my first opening night, back in 2012.
 But when she called me during the pandemic and said, "Look, Yannick, we should make a recital together at the piano," I could not believe it because I never saw myself as a pianist that could make it at the piano to the top like this.
 For me, I'm primarily a conductor.
 And to have the opportunity, I couldn't say no to that.
 And this became a project so dear to both of us.
 One of my favorite songs that I dreamt of playing, especially with a voice like Reneé's, is this Grieg song, "Zur Rosenzeit," and that's why I chose it.